Share this

 The Real Cost of No-Shows

-A no-show is bigger than one missed appointment.
-It creates a chain reaction:
+A no-show is rarely just one missed appointment.

-- Lost appointment revenue (immediate)
+- Lost appointment revenue

-- Unassigned staff time (you’re still paying labor)
+- Idle staff time

 What No-Shows Cost Different Grooming Businesses